mariohernandez/mariohernandezio/src/blog/details-element.md

 ### Events{.small-h3}

 * `toggle`: If for some reason you need to use JavaScript, the `<details>`'s `toggle` event is available to tap into it with JavaScript.
-* **Native Disclosure Widget**: By default, the `<details>` element is collapsed, showing only the content of the `<summary>`.

 ### Accessibility{.small-h3}

 * **Accessible by Default**: The structure is recognized by screen readers as a disclosure widget, and it is natively keyboard-accessible using the Enter or Space keys.
 * **Focusable**: By default the `<details>` element is focusable when navigating with keyboard or assistive technologies.
-It's smart enough that if its details contain focusable content (i.e. links, buttons, etc.), it automaically navigates those elements by simply continuing to press the Tab key.
+It's smart enough that if its details contain focusable content (i.e. links, buttons, etc.), it automatically navigates those elements by simply continuing to press the Tab key.
+* **Native Disclosure Widget**: By default, the `<details>` element is collapsed, showing only the content of the `<summary>`.

 ### Other{.small-h3}